Promotiedivisie

 The Promotiedivisie (English: Promotion Division) is the second tier of basketball in the Netherlands and is the highest amateur competition in the country.
 At the end of a Promotiedivisie-season, a Final Four is played to decide the new champion.

 The champion technically earns the right to promote to the Dutch Basketball League, although it only happens in exceptional cases, because a club has to turn professional to play in the league.
 The bottom team relegates to the Eerste divisie, the national third division.

+History

 In 2012, Apollo Amsterdam became the first Promotiedivise champion to promote to the next season of the Dutch Basketball League.
 Lokomotief is the most successful team with three won titles.

-Ahead of the 2023-24 season, the Promotiedivisie was expanded to 24 teams with two groups of twelve (Group A and Group B).
+Ahead of the 2023–24 season, the Promotiedivisie was expanded to 24 teams with two groups of twelve (Group A and Group B).

+For the 2025–26 season, the Promotiedivisie was reduced to 17 teams again.
+It was the first year a team from the BNXT League was relegated from the BNXT League to the Promotiedivisie, as GET United was relegated due to sportive results.
+This relegation once again served as an example that the gap between the BNXT and the Promotiedivisie was too big and the case for a new division to fill the gap would be beneficial to Dutch Basketball.
+With the pull-back of a further three BNXT teams, this call for a new Dutch League became even bigger.
+The new league, with the working title Men's Basketball League, was however not ready to be implemented yet for the 2026–27 season.
+This meant that the association was forced to open the Promotiedivisie again for more teams.
+For a single year, the teams were not decided by just sportive results, but ambitious clubs were also allowed to apply.
+This 2026–27 season would therefore serve as a year to test which clubs are capable of joining the MBL in its inaugural 2027–28 season.

 Current teams

-There were 24teams in the 2022–23 season.
+There are 18 teams in the 2026–27 season.